UTMIST/utmist.gitlab.io/README.md

   git submodule update --init --recursive
   ```

-- Paste the environment variables.
+- Paste the environment variables into `.env`.
 Refer to `.env.copy` for the required variables.
 - Run the `fetcher/generator` script.

   ```sh